Sjöormen-class submarine: Description

 As built the Sjöormen class were equipped with surface search radar and sonar.
 The submarines were armed with four 533 mm torpedo tubes located in the bow for surface attack and two 408 mm torpedo tubes in the stern for either anti-submarine warfare or for naval mines.
 The Sjöormen class had a complement of 23 officers and enlisted.

 Swedish upgrades

-In 1984–85, the Sjöormen class received upgraded Ericsson IBS-A17 fire control system and CSU-83 sonar suite.
+In 1984–85, the Sjöormen class received upgraded Ericsson IBS-A17 fire control systems and CSU-83 sonar suites.
 In 1992, refits began on Sjölejonet and Sjöhunden that improved their electronics and their towed sonar array.